Zaarrg/DropBot/README.md

 ## Adding Custom Channel's

-Done below you can find some Details about adding Channels.
+Down below you can find some Details about adding Channels.

 ### Name
 - The Name can be any String, it is just for the user to identify the Channel.
 You can use for Example: `Rainbow Six, Best Ch ever etc...`